 Parties are all about interacting with others.
 Your child is expected to talk to other party guests, say “Happy Birthday” to the birthday child and thank him for the invitation.
 Your child may need to ask other adults for more juice or where the bathroom is.

-Kids who have trouble making friends at school might feel awkward seeing children they recognize but don’t know well.
+trouble making friends at school might feel awkward seeing children they recognize but don’t know well.
 If your child has a hard time starting conversations with new people and is surrounded by strangers, she may feel self-conscious or uncomfortable.

 3. Birthday parties can be overwhelming!